 A group of journalists from China visited Northern Ireland earlier this week.
 The trip was organised by Tourism Ireland, in conjunction with the Northern Ireland Tourist Board and Virgin Airlines.

-The journalists toured the Antrim Coast, stopping off at the Carrick-a-Rede Rope Bridge, the Giant’s Causeway and the Old Bushmills Distillery.
-They also spent some time enjoying the sights and sounds of Belfast and took a trip on the Belfast Wheel.
+The journalists represent some of the leading newspapers in China including the Daily News, Oriental Morning Post and Daily Business.
+Their tour took in the Antrim Coast, stopping off at the Carrick-a-Rede Rope Bridge, the Giant’s Causeway and the Old Bushmills Distillery.
+They also spent some time enjoying a tour of Belfast which included Queen’s University, Stormont Estate and Belfast Castle.

 Tourism Ireland research has shown that the key reasons why visitors from New & Developing markets such as China wish to visit the island of Ireland are the friendliness of the people, the beauty of the scenery and the cultural and heritage experiences on offer here.

 Pictured enjoying some local hospitality at the Bushmills Inn are Fang Liu, Tourism Ireland China (front right) and the Chinese journalists who visited the North Antrim Coast recently.